 |Tangerine (Mandarin).
 Note for flat, deep

 orange color well-ripe fruit.
-Its decidious leaves feature pointed
+Its deciduous leaves feature pointed

 Photo courtesy: orphanjones

 The tangerine tree is smaller than oranges with slender branches, and deep-green leaves with pointed ends.
 The fruit is flat, small compared to "Navel" or "Valencia" oranges.
 Its loose, deep-orange color skin (pericarp) can be peeled rather easily.
-Inside, it features extensive fibrous pith, which is loosely attached between underside of skin and edible arils.
+Inside, it features extensive fibrous pith, which is loosely attached to the inner skin and edible arils.
 An average-sized fruit has 8-10 juicy segments (arils).

 Several hybrid varieties of tangerines exist:

-Tangelos, also known as honeybell, are hybrid between tangerine and orange (Citrus sinensis) or grapefruit (Citrus paradisi).
+Tangelos, also known as honeybells, are a hybrid between tangerine and orange (Citrus sinensis) or grapefruit (Citrus paradisi).
 Tangelos, like tangerines, have loose skin and juicy sweet flavored segments.
 They are distinguished from oranges by a characteristic knob at the stem end of the fruit.

-Clementines, another member of citrus family, are cross between mandarin and sweet oranges.
-They are smaller, have smooth glossy skin, and very sweet, juicy, almost seedless segments.
+Clementines, another member of the citrus family, are hybrid between a mandarin and sweet oranges.
+They are smaller, have smooth, glossy skin, and very sweet, juicy, almost seedless segments.

 Yuzu fruit or Japanese citrus fruit is a hybrid between C. ichngenesis and mandarin oranges (C. reticulata).
-They are characterized by intense lime-like fragrance and tart flavor.
+They characteristically have intense lime-like fragrance and tart flavor.

 As in oranges, Tangerines too are very low (53 calories/100 g) in calories.
-Nevertheless, they are valuable sources of flavonoid anti-oxidants like naringenin, naringin, hesperetin, vitamin A, carotenes, xanthins and luteins; in fact, several times higher than in the oranges.
+Nevertheless, they are valuable sources of flavonoid antioxidants like naringenin, naringin, hesperetin, vitamin-A, carotenes, xanthins, and lutein; in fact, many times higher than in the oranges.

-In addition, the citrus fruits are very rich sources of vitamin-C (ascorbic acid), a water-soluble vitamin.
-Vitamin-C is one of the powerful natural anti-oxidant, which play vital role in collagen synthesis, wound healing, anti-viral, anti-cancer activity, and help prevent from neuro-degenerative diseases, arthritis, and cold/fever...etc., by removing oxidant-free radicals from the body.
-Vitamin C helps absorb iron in the food by reducing ferrous form of the iron elements to easily absorbing ferric form inside the gut.
+Also, the citrus fruits are very rich sources of vitamin-C (ascorbic acid), a water-soluble vitamin.
+Vitamin-C is one of the powerful natural antioxidant, which play vital role in collagen synthesis, wound healing, antiviral, anti-cancer activity, and help prevent from neuro-degenerative diseases, arthritis, and cold/fever by removing oxidant-free radicals from the body.
+Vitamin-C helps in the absorption of iron in the food by reducing it from ferrous form to efficiently absorbing ferric form in the gut.

 Citrus fruits, as such, have long been valued for their wholesome nutritious and antioxidant properties.
-It is scientifically established fact that citrus fruits, especially oranges, by virtue of their richness in vitamins and minerals, have many proven health benefits.
-Moreover, it is now beginning to be appreciated that the other biologically active, non-nutrient compounds found in citrus fruits such as phyto-chemical antioxidants; soluble and insoluble dietary fibers play a vital role in reduction in the risk for cancers, many chronic diseases like arthritis, and from obesity and coronary heart diseases.
+It is a scientifically established fact that citrus fruits, especially oranges, by their richness in vitamins and minerals, have many proven health benefits.
+Moreover, nutritionists begin to appreciate the benefits of other biologically active, non-nutrient compounds in citrus fruits such as phytochemical antioxidants.
+Soluble and insoluble dietary fibers play a vital role in the reduction of risk factors for cancers, many chronic diseases like arthritis, and from obesity and coronary heart diseases.

 Tangerines are winter season fruits.
-However, one may find them in supermarkets all over the year, thanks for advanced storage techniques.
+However, one may find them in supermarkets all round the year; thanks to advanced storage technologies.
 Buy healthy-looking fruits featuring bright orange color and feel heavy in hand.
 Avoid fruits with spots, excessively softened or feel “hollow” in hand.

 Tangerines come with natural peel, which makes their edible arils well preserved from contamination.
-Just wash with moist absorbent cloth to remove any surface dirt, wax…etc. Peel the skin with hands, remove pith and separate segments.
+Just clean with a moist absorbent cloth to remove any surface dirt and wax.
+Peel the skin with hands, remove pith and separate segments.
 Seedless Mandarine/ Clementine segments can be readily eaten.
-Just as in other citrus fruits, squeeze the seeds out after making a small snip on inner side of the aril at its center.
+Just as in other citrus fruits, squeeze the seeds out after making a small snip on the inner side of the aril at its center.
 Although it is harmless to eat seeds, their bitter taste makes them inedible.